 Students can explore these self-help and Student Support and Wellbeing team information and access these at any point during their studies.

-All students are given a Personal Tutor before they begin their studies.
+All students are given an Academic Advisor before they begin their studies.
 They act as a single point of contact for academic and pastoral support and advice.

 The Learning Enhancement Team provide numeracy and academic writing support to students in face to face drop in appointments.